Football hooliganism in the United Kingdom: 2000s

 The 2000s saw several death threats.
 Peter Ridsdale was a target of death threats from Leeds United fans.

 Swedish referee Anders Frisk quit his position after receiving death threats from Chelsea fans.
 Reading players Ibrahima Sonko and Stephen Hunt also received death threats from Chelsea fans in 2006.
 Fernando Torres received death threats from Liverpool fans.
 Sol Campbell received death threats from Tottenham fans.
 A steward died after serious clashes between firms from Aston Villa and Queens Park Rangers after a League Cup game in September 2004.

 On 28 January 2007 Wolverhampton Wanderers hooligans rioted after their sides 3–0 home loss to local rivals West Bromwich Albion.
 11 officers were injured and 9 hooligans arrested as bricks, bollards and road signs were thrown and gas canisters let off.
 Police fought running battles with hundreds of thugs as chaos descended on the city centre.
 Drivers were surrounded by violence in Stafford street and bus passengers looked on as the angry mob surged past.
-Officers used dogs to catch yobs who tried to flip over a police vehicle near Molineux, a number of pedestrians were injured after being caught up in the violence.
+Officers used dogs to catch people who tried to flip over a police vehicle near Molineux, a number of pedestrians were injured after being caught up in the violence.

+In February 2008, eleven men were arrested after up to 100 hooligans were involved in running battles between fans from Coventry City and Leicester City outside a pub in Coventry.
+Police confiscated knives and one man suffered minor head injuries.
+The week before the incident, 13 men were arrested after clashes between fans from Leicester and Norwich in which some men sustained minor injuries.

 After some 20 years of improved behaviour among English football fans, extreme scenes of rioting and hooliganism took place at Upton Park on 25 August 2009 during a Football League Cup second round tie between London rivals West Ham United and Millwall.
 The pitch was invaded several times during the game by West Ham fans and rioting in the streets followed.
 In one incident a Millwall fan suffered stab wounds.
 The West Ham United-Millwall rivalry has led officials to threaten to hold fixtures between the two sides in private, although the threat has never been executed, save for a November 2014 U21 Premier League Cup tie between the two sides' development squads which was ordered by Metropolitan Police to be played at Rush Green with a 12pm kick-off behind closed doors.